Translators Without Borders: Wikipedia

-All content is available through mobile networks and some content without data charges through the Wikipedia mobile partners Telnor, Orange and STC in Africa, South East Asia and the Middle East.
-Many of the articles are available in spoken Wikipedia.
-Some of these articles are also pending publication in open access general medical journals.

 Training Center in Kenya

-In April 2012, Translators without Borders opened its first Healthcare Translation Center in Nairobi.
-In the Center, located in Nairobi Kenya, new translators are trained to work in Kiswahili, as well as a number of the other 42 languages spoken in Kenya.
+In April 2012, Translators without Borders opened its first Healthcare Translation Center in Nairobi, Kenya.
+New translators in the centre are trained to work in Kiswahili, as well as a number of the other 42 languages spoken in Kenya.
 Since the Center was first launched in 2012, basic translation training has been provided to over 250 people.
 This project focuses on healthcare information translated into Swahili.

-The purpose of the Healthcare Translation Center is to intensively train local Kenyans to become professional translators.
+The purpose of the Healthcare Translation Center is to train local Kenyans with backgrounds in language or health to become professional translators.
 These translators assist in the process of getting healthcare information out in Swahili.
-These translators are recruited to the training center due to backgrounds in language or in health.

 Management

 Translators without Borders is managed by a board of directors.
 Day-to-day operations are managed by a staff who report to an Executive Director and senior management staff.

+Criticism

+Concerns have been raised about possible conflicts of interest within TWB's board of directors and Board of Advisors, because of the presence of major industry players who own or operate commercial concerns.
+These concerns seem to have caused former members of the board to step down.
+Among the ethically questionable practices that have been pointed out, there is the fact that texts translated on a voluntary basis benefit corporations represented on the TWB board, that these corporations might have leveraged "unpaid crowdsourcing" to improve machine translation solutions, and that TWB "has helped profit-making concerns [...] obtain public monies for developing valuable digital media translation solutions".
+Baker and Piróth define as "problematic" the fact that some of the "participating for-profits" in TWB's projects are "handsomely paid", while those who undertake translation tasks are "systematically asked to work on a volunteer basis".